Changes in British English pronunciation during the twentieth century

 also encouraged the tendency to

-affricate the sequences /tj/ and /dj/ so that (a generation ago mainly only word-internally) they are
+affricate the sequences /tj/ and /dj/ so that (at one time mainly only word-internally) they became

-interchange with them.
-The current predominant forms of actually and gradually were never acknowledged
+interchanged with them.
+The predominant forms of actually and gradually were never acknowledged

 in the Daniel Jones dictionary to be so until after Jones's death (in

 1967).
-It's only recently that eg /`ʧuːzdeɪ/ has become widely recognised as
+It was only latterly that eg /`ʧuːzdeɪ/ became widely recognised as

 fully permissible for Tuesday.

-LPD1 in 2000 labelled it as not "received" but this stigma was
+LPD1 in 1990 labelled it as not "received".
+This stigma was

 of 1932 (which did not aim at very detailed information on variant